Faculty Research Associate — Ph.D., University of Wisconsin - Madison

 R. Kelly Raley is Professor of Sociology and Training Director at the Population Research Center, University of Texas at Austin.
 Her research investigates family trends, the social determinants of family formation, and the impact of family change on social stratification.
 As part of a larger agenda examining the economic, social, and cultural contributors to marriage disparities in the United States, she has recently completed a project investigating the influence of social contextual factors on adolescent relationship formation.
 Much of her work in this area has addressed racial and ethnic differences in marriage and cohabitation, but her current line of inquiry focuses on educational variation in family formation.

 Augustine, Jennifer March and R. Kelly Raley.
-Forthcoming.
+2012.
 “Multigenerational Households and the School Readiness of Children Born to Unmarried Mothers.”
 Journal of Family Issues.

 Sullivan, M. Kate, R. Kelly Raley, Robert A. Hummer, and Emily Schiefelbein.
 Forthcoming.
 The Potential Contribution of Marital-Cohabitation Status to Racial, Ethnic, and Nativity Differentials in Birth Outcomes in Texas.”
 Maternal and Child Health Journal.